Answers some of the most commonly asked questions about Nucleation Capital.

 This is not a blind fund and we will be reporting on our investment activities to our investors.
 We will provide a quarterly update that contains non-confidential information about the investments we have made.
 As we are not asking our investors (LPs) to sign NDAs and cannot expect others to protect confidential information, we will draw the line on only reporting on information that does not risk violating any of the confidentiality provisions that we have agreed to with our portfolio investments.
 With those limits, we will report as much as possible on our investment activity and the performance updates of the companies within our portfolio.

-No. With the rolling fund structure, subscribers only pay the amount of their subscription, so there are no further capital calls for fees, which are typical for traditional venture capital.
+No. With the rolling fund structure, subscribers only pay the amount of their subscription, so there are no further capital calls for fees or fund expenses, which are typically charged to LPs by traditional venture capital funds.
 This means that the LP’s only requirement is to fund their quarterly subscription amount.

 Limited partners do not have the right to participate in making any management decisions about the fund but also none of the responsibility.
 This preserves both the LPs limited liability as a partner coupled with the right to receive highly favorable tax status for their invested capital.
 This is why that structure is favored by professional LPs, whose primary responsibility is in the selection of GPs.
 It is the standard structure favored by the big boys in venture capital and applies equally to traditional and rolling funds.